rizqifauzan/test-automation-practices/README.md

-# Test Automation Practice Platform
+# Test Automation Practice Platform (Web and Mobile Web)

-A comprehensive platform designed to help QA engineers and developers practice test automation with real-world scenarios and challenges.
-This application provides a wide range of testing opportunities through various interactive components and edge cases commonly found in web applications.
+A platform designed to help QA engineers and developers practice test automation with real-world scenarios and challenges for Web and Mobile Web.
+This application provides various testing opportunities through interactive components and edge cases commonly found in web applications.

 ![Automation Screenshot](images/homepage.png)